bplmaps/cartinal/guides/atlascope-tiles.md

 ### Leaflet

-If you are planning to use a Boston atlas which has not yet been converted from the TMS pyramid specification to the XYZ specification, please note that Leaflet does not accept the -y parameter, and you will need to format the tile definition in Leaflet in the following way, by adding the `tms: true` flag.
+If you are planning to use a Boston atlas which has not yet been converted from the TMS pyramid specification to the XYZ specification, please note that Leaflet does not accept the -y parameter present in the TMS link syntax, and you will need to format the tile definition in Leaflet in the following way, by adding the `tms: true` flag.

 ``` javascript
 L.tileLayer(